mumoshu/flux-repo/README.md

 ## Supported Backends

 - AWS SecretsManager
+- Vault (kv v2)

-Any [vals](https://github.com/variantdev/vals) backend like HashiCorp Vault or GCP secrets can be easily ported to this project.
-Please feel free to submit a feature request if you want this project to suppory additional backends.
+Any [vals](https://github.com/variantdev/vals) backend not listed here, like GCP secrets, can be easily ported to this project.
+Please feel free to submit a feature/pull request if you want this project to suppory additional backends.

 ## Usage